nguyenlan13/nguyenlan13.github.io/_posts/2019-05-30-dancing_with_fear.markdown

 Getting to this point, however, was difficult and plagued with doubts.

 To give a brief background, my degrees are in business.
-I have undergraduate degrees in finance and marketing and a MBA with concentration in supply chain management.
+I have undergraduate degrees in finance and marketing and a MBA with a concentration in supply chain management.
 Given that my education was not necessarily abstract-thinking or technical in nature (and also that grad school was nearly eight years ago), I truly did not believe I had the right kind of mind or study skills necessary to pursue software engineering.
 Through an accretion of poor habits and loss of motivation, I found myself always low in energy and at a point in life where I had a dead-end job and was in a state of complacency.

 # Take Massive Action